What do you want to learn?

 Andrea Lisbona, Founder & CEO of Touchland

-3PLs like ShipBob can help transform your fulfillment strategy into a revenue-driver for your business.
+3PLs like ShipBob can help transform your fulfilment strategy into a revenue-driver for your business.

 We’ve helped ecommerce brands reduce cart abandonment by 18%, increase AOV by 97%, and cut US shipping costs by 70%, all by enabling them to offer affordable 2-day shipping to compete with major retailers.

-“The more fulfillment centers we have inventory in, the more potential shipping addresses we can offer this 2-day option to.
+“The more fulfilment centres we have inventory in, the more potential shipping addresses we can offer this 2-day option to.
 And the more people that we offer the benefit of free 2-day shipping to, the more conversions we get.

 The cost of offering free 2-day shipping through ShipBob is more than covered and offset by all of the additional orders and revenue we’ve gotten as a result.”